silverhammermba/blog/_drafts/htpc.markdown

    one.
 I don't know what it is about Mac OS and Windows that causes them to sloooowly degrade over the years until you're smashing your keyboard in frustration, but Linux doesn't have it.
-This isn't going to be your main PC, so you don't want to have to do regular maintenaince on it.
+This isn't going to be your main PC, so you don't want to have to do regular maintenance on it.
-2.
+2. Unless you have some very specific software in mind, Linux has the broadest software support.
+The main shortcoming used to be gaming, but with DXVK and Steam Play even that has virtually disappeared.
+So far Arch Linux has been able to satisfy all of my requirements.
+3. Every OS is hackable, but for an HTPC it's especially important.
+It probably won't have a mouse and keyboard for input and the traditional desktop metaphor makes no sense for it.
+If you want it to behave like a typical set-top device you want tight control over the startup process and you want to customize the UI.
+Again, it's possible to do with other OSes but easier with Linux, especially a bare-bones distribution like Arch.